Position

 How much does a Tool Technician make?

 A Tool Technician plays a key role in many industries, ensuring that tools and equipment run smoothly.
-This job often requires specialized skills and knowledge.
-The average yearly salary for a Tool Technician is around $50,244.
-This figure can vary based on experience, location, and the specific industry.
+This job often involves repairing, maintaining, and testing tools.
+The average yearly salary for a Tool Technician is around $50,555.
+This salary can vary based on experience, location, and the specific industry.

 View Tool Technician jobs nearby